John Steuart Curry

 Missouri Connections

-Although Curry was Kansas‑born, his influence extended deeply into Missouri through:
+Although Curry was Kansas‑born, his influence extended deeply into Missouri:

 Legacy and Influence

-Curry’s work remains a powerful testament to the resilience of rural America.
-His dramatic style and emotional storytelling continue to influence artists who explore themes of place, weather, and community identity.
-Curry lived in Madison, Wisconsin, for nearly a decade while serving as the first Artist‑in‑Residence at the University of Wisconsin–Madison.
+Curry’s work remains a powerful testament to the emotional and physical realities of rural America.
+His depictions of storms, baptisms, floods, and frontier struggle continue to influence artists exploring themes of place, weather, and community identity.
+From 1936 until his death, Curry served as the first Artist‑in‑Residence at the University of Wisconsin–Madison, shaping a generation of young artists.